Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 10,750

 The Tranquility Irrigation District in Fresno County, California used one Reclamation WaterSMART Program grant in the Water and Energy Efficiency Grant category to automate and control water deliveries in two separate distribution systems.
 This project saved 630 acre-feet of surface water per year previously lost to seepage, evaporation, and dead storage losses to meet demands within the district.
-With additional NRCS assistance, agricultural producers will be able to install micro-irrigation systems and pipelines, line reservoirs, manage nutrients, manage residue, plant cover crops, amend soil carbon, and install groundwater recharge basins or on-farm recharge practices saving an additional 500 acre-feet of water from being pumped from the ground each.
+With additional NRCS assistance, agricultural producers will be able to install micro-irrigation systems and pipelines, line reservoirs, manage nutrients and residue, plant cover crops, amend soil carbon, and install groundwater recharge basins or on-farm recharge practices saving an additional 500 acre-feet of water from being pumped from the ground each year.

 Name: Madera Irrigation District